Is the Museum open daily to the public for tours?

 1971 World Series Home Plate

-1971 collection of Pittsburgh Pirate team bats
+1971 Collection of Pittsburgh Pirates team bats

 Branch Rickey contract negotiation document

-Last jersey Clemente wore (San Juan Jersey)
+The last jersey Clemente wore (San Juan Senadores)

 Over 500 photographs

-Personal items (pinstriped suit, Clemente hand glazed vase, family photos)
+Personal items (pinstriped suit, Clemente hand-glazed vase, family photos)

-and many other items of interest.
+…and many other items of interest.

 Are you associated with the Clemente Family?